There Will Be a Scientific Theory of Deep Learning

 Key Takeaways

-• The proposed framework, learning mechanics, focuses on training dynamics, coarse aggregate statistics, and falsifiable quantitative predictions – framing DL theory as analogous to physics mechanics.
+• The proposed framework, called learning mechanics, focuses on training dynamics, coarse aggregate statistics, and falsifiable quantitative predictions – not post-hoc explanation.

 Hacker News Comment Review